shawntmeyer/AVDClientKiosk/README.md

 ### Summary

 The user interface experience is determined by several factors and parameters.
-The parameters are all documented in the [Parameters section](#parameters) below, but the following table outlines the affects of the user interface parameters and operating system.
+The parameters are all documented in the [Parameters section](#parameters) below, but the following tables outline the resulting user interface and device removal behavior based on the parameter values and operating system.

 **Table 1:** Azure Virtual Desktop User Interface Summary